Neighbourhood West End

 Source: Canada’s Historic Places

-Financing heritage restoration – this project is reminiscent of that for the nearby YMCA where, in exchange for renovating the YMCA, Concert Properties was able to build the Patina at 1028 Barclay Street.
+Financing neighbourhood amenities – this project is reminiscent of that for the nearby YMCA where, in exchange for renovating the YMCA, Concert Properties was able to build the Patina at 1028 Barclay Street.
 In both cases, the provision of the land for the construction of luxury condos financed the restoration and expansion of the nonprofit buildings.
-According to the City of Vancouver project summary letter to Council, the restoration of First Baptist Church is estimated to require approximately $22 million.

-Rental housing – while a good number of recent downtown projects have a rental and/or social housing component within the main tower, this project sees the construction of a 7 level rental building alongside the tower.
+Rental housing – while a good number of recent downtown projects have a rental and/or social housing component within the main tower, this project sees the construction of a separate 7 level rental building on the site.
 It will provide 61 rental homes, 20 of which will be market rental units and the remainder will be social housing.

 Locals First Policy – this tower was one of the first to adhere to the City of Vancouver’s locals first policy, an approved motion by City Council in October 2017.
 Accordingly, locals were granted priority right to purchase for at least 30 days prior to foreign buyers.
 Reportedly, over 90% of the units sold to locals.

 Westbank – the most prolific developer in Vancouver, their past local successes include the Fairmont Pacific Rim and Shanghai-La.
 While predominantly known for luxury buildings, they have demonstrated their social commitment through the redevelopment of Woodward’s and smaller projects.
-Founded and still headquartered in Vancouver, the developer has expanded to other markets including Toronto.
+Founded and still headquartered in Vancouver, the developer has expanded to other markets including Toronto and Asia.

 Past luxury buildings have been sophisticated but with a comparatively conservative exterior.
 The Butterfly, along with a concurrent development, The Alberni, showcase Westbank’s recent greater boldness and creativity in building form.
 This new vision has been supported by market conditions, and the receptiveness of Vancouver residents and City Council.
 Regardless of driving factors, the buildings themselves are most welcome contributions to Vancouver’s skyline.